Smoke Gets in Your Eyes (Mad Men): Filming

 "Smoke Gets in Your Eyes" was budgeted at US$3 million, slightly more than the US$2–2.5 million budgeted in typical Mad Men episodes.
-The pilot episode was mostly shot at various locations in and around New York City including the Silvercup Studios, where principal photography lasted for two days.
+The pilot episode began filming on April 20, 2006, and was mostly shot at various locations in and around New York City including the Silvercup Studios, where principal photography lasted for two days.
 Several scenes were also shot at a historic 130 West 57th Street art studio owned by artist Adam Van Doren that was previously occupied by Childe Hassam and Charles Baskerville.
 Most of the production crew were previously part of The Sopranos.
 After filming concluded in New York, production moved to the Los Angeles Center Studios.
 Abraham collaborated with an entirely different production crew from the one in New York.
 According to Abraham, Los Angeles contained a continuity that was related to the show.
 "Once we moved to L.A., there was a continuity of style that came from Alan and me, and that was important to Matt [Weiner]."

 In creating a practical effect, a grid consisting of fluorescent lights was installed onto the set that housed Sterling Cooper's main office.
 The show's art department bought several 2-by-2 four-tube fixtures, which was determined to be accurate relative to the time period.
 The shipments arrived on the first day of filming the pilot.
 However, examination by the set-lighting crew revealed the lightbulbs used were internally modernized, having been designed to hold T-8 bulbs measuring two feet each.
 "Getting more than 800 2-foot color-corrected T-8 tubes became a major issue, and none of the regular suppliers had enough in stock," recalled Mike Ambrose, the gaffer for the production team in Los Angeles.
 "Movietone stopped production of whatever bulbs it was making, retooled the plant and started manufacturing the T-8s we needed.
 The last shipment arrived the morning of our first day of shooting."